 \subsection{DeiT III}

-We train an array of networks on the supervised task of image classification and compare to the performance reported by \citet{deitiii:2022} and \citet{flopping-for-flops}.
+We train an array of networks on the supervised task of image classification and compare to the performance reported by \cite{deitiii:2022} and \cite{flopping-for-flops}.
 We find, as illustrated in Table~\ref{tab:deit}, that incorporating octic-equivariant layers provides significant computational savings without sacrificing accuracy.
-In particular, our $\mathcal{H}_8(\text{ViT-H/14})$ model achieves a classification performance of 85.0\% compared to the baseline of 84.6\% while using only 61\% of the FLOPs and matching the performance of the $\mathcal{H}_2(\text{ViT-H/14})$ that incorporates flopping ($\mathrm{D}_2$) equivariance while being more computational efficient.
-Similar computational gains are achieved by the invariant model $\mathcal{I}_8(\text{ViT-H/14})$, which achieves a classification performance of 84.7\%.
+In particular, our $\mathcal{H}_8(\text{ViT-H/14})$ model achieves a classification performance of 85.0\% compared to the baseline of 84.6\% while using only 61\% of the FLOPs and matching the performance of the $\mathcal{H}_2(\text{ViT-H/14})$ that incorporates flopping ($\mathrm{D}_2$) equivariance while being more computationally efficient.
+Similar computational gains are obtained with the invariant model $\mathcal{I}_8(\text{ViT-H/14})$, which achieves a performance of 84.7\%.

 In the final column of Table~\ref{tab:deit}, we study the effect of evaluating models on a randomly rotated validation set without training on such augmentations.
 We find that the invariant model performs equally well while the performance of the remaining models (including $\mathcal{H}_8$) significantly degrade.